AlexLandau/griddle/README.md

 The plugin can be applied to an existing Eclipse installation using the following steps (older versions of Eclipse may need a different approach):

-1. Download the .jar file containing the plugin from https://github.com/AlexLandau/griddle/releases
+1. Download the .jar file containing the plugin from the Github repository's Releases section: https://github.com/AlexLandau/griddle/releases
 2. Locate the directory containing your Eclipse installation; this should include files like eclipse.ini and folders like features, plugins, and dropins.
 3. Add a folder named plugins to the dropins folder (or use an existing one if it's already there).
 4. Put the .jar file into the dropins folder.